ikunetwork/WhitePaper/README.md

 - `permissionlessLicense` threshold
 - 1st priority to upgrade to clinical trial subject
 - Access to medicine upon regulatory approval at a discounted (or free) rate
-- power to make decisions and perform work for`RST[x]DC` including voting rights to release funds for the next stage of the roadmap, remove/replace PI, etc.
+- power to make decisions and perform work for the `RST[x]DC` including voting rights to release funds for the next stage of the roadmap, remove/replace PI, etc.

 R&D data will be made available to `RST[x]` holders and updated by the `RST[x]DC` team through the IN infrastructure on an ongoing basis. `RST[x]DC` R&D data will be de-identified and stored on IPFS.
 Access to the data and specific `RST[x]DC` will be made available with possession of a minimum, predetermined `RST[x]` threshold and private key, unless otherwise made public thru IKU.
 A transaction involving `RST[x]` is the cryptographic validation of rights transfer to `RST[x]` hashed data, timestamped by the blockchain.
 This is transparently irrefutable evidence of both proof of the data's existence and rights provenance on IPFS at a given point in time, protecting against reasons for litigation.